cmoro-deusto/ball-docs/Server Install and Config.md

 To configure Upstart, we are going to create the upstart init script, copy it to the appropriate location, give it the required permissions and set it up to start automatically if the machine is restarted.

 #### Create the Upstart script
-Using your favorite text editor, create a file called `app` with the following contents:
+Using your favorite text editor, create a file called `app.conf` with the following contents:

 ```
-#!/bin/bash
-#
 # An example init script for running a play application as a service.
 #
 # You will need to set the environment variables noted below to conform to